jhbxyz/jhbxyz/README.md

 ### Hi there 👋

-🌱 I’m currently learning Android Jetpack, MVVM, Kotlin, algorithm, English and so on.
+🌱 I’m currently learning Android Jetpack, MVVM, Kotlin, English and so on.

 <!--